ChyKusuma/SPHINXHybridKeyV2/README.md

 `Curve448` is an elliptic curve cryptography (ECC) algorithm based on the Curve448 curve.
 It provides efficient and secure key exchange operations, offering advantages such as strong security guarantees, resistance against various attacks, and compact key sizes.
 Curve448 is well-suited for scenarios where efficient key generation and secure key exchange are essential.

-`Kyber1024`, on the other hand, is a post-quantum key encapsulation mechanism (KEM) based on the Learning With Errors (LWE) problem.
+`Kyber1024`, on the other hand, is a post-quantum key encapsulation mechanism (KEM) based on the hybrid scheme a combination between `lattice-based` and `Learning With Errors (LWE)` problem.
 It addresses the security challenges posed by quantum computers by providing resistance against attacks by quantum adversaries.
 Kyber1024 offers a high level of security in a post-quantum computing era when traditional cryptographic schemes may be vulnerable.

 By combining `Curve448` and `Kyber1024` in a hybrid key exchange, we can leverage the efficiency and security benefits of `Curve448` while also incorporating the post-quantum resistance of `Kyber1024`.
 This hybrid approach allows us to strike a balance between immediate performance needs and long-term security considerations.
 It is particularly advantageous in scenarios where both efficient key exchange and protection against future quantum threats are crucial.